Before we jump into what prompted this post, let’s review some Hawaii water safety recommendations.

 - On Oahu, box jellyfish usually arrive to the south shore approximately 7 to 11 days after the full moon of each month.
 For Oahu, check this Box jellyfish arrival prediction calendar.

 - Review this additional beach and ocean safety information and check conditions at Hawaii Beach Safety

 - Wear a flotation device when kayaking, snorkeling, canoeing, etc.

 Waterfall and Stream Safety

 - At waterfalls, don’t go beyond guard rails.

 - Look upstream towards the mountains and check for rain-like conditions.
-Flash floods can occur without warning.
+Flash floods can occur in Hawaii without warning.
 I experienced a flash flood at Waimoku Falls and it was frightening.
 In the blink of an eye, the water flow tripled.
 We had to cross that stream to hike back to our car.
 A few other visitors were there at the same time.
 We all wondered if we’d be trapped until the water flow subsided.
 We didn’t know if conditions would get worse.
 We all looked after each other as we crossed the stream.
 I prayed and held on to large rocks standing high above the waterline for dear life as I crossed.
 I thank God I survived!

 - Be aware that rocks below the water’s surface can be invisible and extremely slippery.
 Resist the urge to dive in.

 - Occasionally rocks are swept in streams and plunge below waterfalls and you don’t want to be under the flow when that happens.